HttpServerUtility.UrlEncode Method (String, TextWriter)

 The text string to encode.

-The TextWriter output stream containing the encoded string.
+The TextWriter output stream that contains the encoded string.

 URL encoding ensures that all browsers will correctly transmit text in URL strings.
-Characters such as ?, &, /, and spaces might be truncated or corrupted by some browsers, so those must be encoded in <a> tags or in query strings where the strings can be re-sent by a browser in a request string.
+Characters such as a question mark (?), ampersand (&), slash mark (/), and spaces might be truncated or corrupted by some browsers.
+As a result, these characters must be encoded in <a> tags or in query strings where the strings can be re-sent by a browser in a request string.

 String TestString = "This is a <Test String>."; StringWriter writer = new StringWriter(); Server.UrlEncode(TestString, writer); String EncodedString = writer.ToString();